taikoxyz/docs/src/content/docs/guides/receive-tokens.md

 ## Receive some Holesky testnet Ether

-Taiko is currently deployed on Holesky testnet.
-Check out [faucetlink.to](https://faucetlink.to/) for a list of faucets!
+Taiko (Katla) is currently deployed on Holesky testnet.
+Check out [faucetlink.to](https://faucetlink.to/) for a list of Holesky ether faucets!

 ## Receive some Katla testnet tokens

-HORSE is our deployed testnet token (you can see all deployed contracts [here](/network-reference/addresses)).
-Navigate to the [bridge](https://bridge.katla.taiko.xyz) and click "Faucet" on the sidebar to receive from HORSE.
+HORSE is a dummy testnet token we deployed on Taiko (Katla).
+You can see all deployed contracts [here](/network-reference/addresses).
+Navigate to the [bridge](https://bridge.katla.taiko.xyz) and click "Faucet" on the sidebar to receive some HORSE.

 ## Receive some TTKOk